Easy Homemade Thousand Island Dressing

 • It uses everyday pantry staples like mayo, ketchup, and relish for maximum convenience.

-• It’s ultra-creamy and flavorful with the perfect balance of sweet and tangy.
+• It’s ultra-creamy and flavorful with a perfect balance of sweet and tangy notes.

-• It’s customizable to your taste so you can tweak the sweetness, tang, or heat.
+• It’s customizable to your taste so you can tweak the sweetness and the tang to your personal preference.

 • It’s far healthier than store-bought because you control the ingredients, including sugar and preservatives.